aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-xps-to-pdf/_index.md

 {{% /alert %}}

-In order to convert XPS to PDF with Aspose.PDF for .NET, we have introduced a class named XpsLoadOptions which is used to initialize a LoadOptions object.
+In order to convert XPS to PDF with Aspose.PDF for .NET, we have introduced a class named [XpsLoadOption](https://apireference.aspose.com/pdf/net/aspose.pdf/xpsloadoptions) which is used to initialize a [LoadOptions](https://apireference.aspose.com/pdf/net/aspose.pdf/loadoptions) object.
 Later, this object is passed as an argument during the Document object initialization and it helps the PDF rendering engine to determine the source document's input format.

 {{% alert color="primary" %}}